-Because, while the vaccines that are currently being administered in Canada and the U.S. have been shown to be safe, effective, and incredibly beneficial, they can come with some common and mild side effects.
+Because, while the two mRNA vaccines that are currently being administered in the U.S. have been shown to be safe, effective, and incredibly beneficial, they can come with some common and mild side effects.
 “What I tell patients is, for goodness sake, take the shot you can, when you can — they’re all incredibly protective against death and hospitalization and are safe,” says Paul Pottinger, MD, a professor specializing in infectious disease at the University of Washington School of Medicine.
 “But they all have the ability to make you feel lousy.”

 Since the vaccines are new, though, we’re still learning about after effects — what exactly we can expect, when they’ll come on, and how unpleasant they’ll be.
 Here’s everything we know so far.

 What are the common COVID-19 vaccine side effects?

 A sore arm and fatigue are two of the most commonly reported side effects, says Zach Jenkins, PharmD, an associate professor of pharmacy practice at Cedarville University and a clinical specialist in infectious disease with Premier Health.
 “Pain around the injection site isn’t unusual considering that these are intramuscular injections, which tend to cause a little bit more pain,” he says.
 You may also have redness or swelling at the sight of the injection, muscle pains, chills, a fever, or even nausea, but this will be temporary, reports the Centers for Disease Control and Prevention.

 There have been reports of less-common side effects.
 For example, many folks reported changes to their menstrual cycles like heavier periods or breakthrough bleeding.
 Cleveland Clinic also reports that your lymph nodes may get temporarily swollen post-jab — something to know if you plan on getting a mammogram any time soon after your vaccine.